CodingWithDibesh/LearnGoLang/LetsGo/ReadMe.md

 ## Coding Snippet Box

 I will be creating the the Snippet Box app as per explained in the book by [Alex Edwards](https://github.com/alexedwards) along with documenting all the necessary resources.
-Explore more of the code in [snippetbox](./snippetbox) directory.
+Explore more of the code in [snippetbox](./snippetbox/ReadMe.md) directory.

+## Things to consider

+- Avoid using `DefaultServeMux` for security purpose and prefer locally-scoped servemux

 ## To Further Research